tsantek/BingeWatchTime/README.md

 # BingeWatchTime

-Automation test script for BingWatchTime Login page.
+Automated test script for BingWatchTime.

 Test written in JavaScript with WebdriverIO, Wdio, Mocha, Selenium Standalone.
 Test is prepare to generate Allure Reports with Jenkins.